rpog/nexmo-developer/_tutorials/client-sdk/get-started-calls.md

     - android
 ---

-# Get Startred - Calls
+# Get Startred - In App Calls

-In this tutorial you'll learn how to use Nexmo Client SDK for Android, in order to perform an in-app call.
+In this tutorial you'll learn how to use Nexmo Client SDK for Android, in order to perform an in-app (IP to IP) call.

 You will create a simple app that can call and recieve calls.